Māori history portal gets more funding

 "So we decided to get together to develop our own solution," Popping said.

-The $1.1m project coincided with the Government's decision to introduce a new Aotearoa Histories curriculum in schools this year so the new web portal would deliver on those requirements.
+The $1.1 million project coincided with the Government's decision to introduce a new Aotearoa Histories curriculum in schools this year so the new web portal would deliver on those requirements.

 The Ministry of Education was watching closely to see how Tauranga's solution could be replicated elsewhere.
 The curriculum would be layered across many subjects, including history, English and science, and will also cover protocols such as pepeha and mihi.